Small claims - Serving documents

 - How do I change my address for service?

-The notice of claim or notice of Civil Resolution Tribunal claim is the first official notice of the lawsuit that the defendant or other party (the person you are suing) will have.
+The notice of claim or notice of Civil Resolution Tribunal claim is the first official notice of the lawsuit that the defendant (the person you are suing) will have.
 For this reason, the rules require us to take extra care to be sure that the defendant or other party actually receives the notice.

-At this point, the person making the claim (the claimant or filing party) may not have the correct address for the defendant or other party, so just mailing it by ordinary mail isn't good enough.
-What you have to do depends on what kind of defendant or other party involved.
+At this point, the person making the claim (the claimant or filing party) may not have the correct address for the defendant or other party, so just mailing it by ordinary mail isn't enough.
+The kind of defendant or other party is involved will determine your next step.

 If the defendant or other party is an individual